Businesses can partner with a local authority for advice on how to comply with trading standards, environmental health and fire safety legislation.

 - contact firstname.lastname@example.org

-If you manage the membership of a trade association, franchise or group that shares an approach to regulatory compliance, please read Primary Authority: a guide for trade associations.
+If you manage a trade association, franchise or group whose members share an approach to regulatory compliance, please read Primary Authority: a guide for trade associations.

 Primary Authority can also help businesses that operate as part of a group, such as franchisees or members of a trade association.